AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 * **Changing the size of a layer**: To change the size of a layer or the canvas, select the layer or canvas on the Layers list and use one of these techniques:

 * **Manually changing size**: Select and drag a corner of the layer or canvas.
 With text layers, you can also drag a side of the layer.
-Hold down the Shift key as you drag to change size but maintain the aspect ratio (the shape).
+Hold down the Shift key as you drag to change the size but maintain the aspect ratio (the shape).

 * **Entering layer size measurements**: Enter pixel measurements in the W (Width) and H (Height) text boxes in the Layer Properties area.